12 Health Hacks for Busy People

 The hustle and bustle of living in NYC can take a toll on your health.
 We work long hours, eat on the run, are stressed to the max, and live in the city that never sleeps!
-This can lead to poor energy levels in the short term and increased risk of chronic diseases like diabetes, obesity, heart disease and cancer in the long term.
+This leads to poor energy levels in the short term and increased risk of chronic diseases like diabetes, obesity, heart disease and cancer in the long term.
 But with our hectic schedules, who has time to think about what we can do to change this?
 As a registered dietitian in NYC with over 20 years’ experience, I’ve listened to thousands of “stories” from my clients.
 While everyone is unique, there are commonalities in the lifestyles of many New Yorkers.
-I’ve put together my top 12 EASY nutrition and lifestyle tips to help you improve your health in 2018.
+I’ve put together my top 12 health hacks for busy people.

-- Eat more vegetables.
+- Buy vegetables pre-washed and cut or frozen.
 84% of Americans don’t meet the recommendations of 4 servings or 2 cups/day.
 Vegetables provide essential vitamins, minerals, antioxidants, phytonutrients, and fiber to aid in weight management and gut health and to help fight chronic diseases, including cancer, stroke and perhaps other cardiovascular diseases.
-Try adding more veggies to salads, sandwiches and grain bowls and snacks.
+But how many times have you bought veggies only to have them turn to slime in the fridge?
 Take advantage of frozen or pre-washed, chopped and spiralized veggies in supermarkets.
-Here are 22 ways to increase your intake of vegetables.
+And even easier – buy frozen.
+I’m obsesssed with frozen cauliflower rice.
+When eating out, try adding more veggies to salads, sandwiches and grain bowls and snacks.
+My health hack Here are 22 ways to increase your intake of vegetables.

 - Booze control.
 Whether it’s meeting friends for drinks, having beers while watching the game or unwinding with a glass of wine, alcohol is a common denominator for many New Yorkers.
 While alcohol in moderation may have health benefits, too much of it will interfere with your sleep, and impact your weight and overall health.